Mechlus/IrrLime/readme.txt

 ==========================================================================
-The Irrlicht Engine SDK version 1.8.5
+The Irrlicht Engine SDK version 1.8.5 (MODIFIED FOR LIME)

+This version of Irrlicht is modified for the use of the [Lime game engine](https://github.com/Mechlus/Lime).
+This is not the original version of Irrlicht.
 ==========================================================================

   Welcome the Irrlicht Engine SDK.